 Introducing the Optovue iVue OCT

-One of the most sophisticated instruments in the practice of eye care is the OCT (optical coherence tomographer).
-This technology uses light waves to take cross-sectional images of the retina and optic nerve.
-In other words, we can see all the different layers of tissue within your eye to detect various eye diseases!
+One of the most sophisticated instruments currently in eye care is the optical coherence tomographer (OCT).
+This technology uses light waves to create cross-sectional images of the retina and optic nerve.
+In other words, it allows us to analyze the microscopic tissues in the eye to detect various eye diseases!

-Think about it this way- they are just like taking X-rays or MRIs.
-Sometimes we can see diseases without these scans, but these scans give us information that we normally would never be able to detect or determine through traditional techniques.
-This is the most comprehensive way that we can examine your eyes and truly sets a new standard going forward.
+These images are just like X-rays or MRIs.
+Sometimes we can see diseases without these scans, but these scans give us additional information that normally cannot be seen with traditional techniques.
+This technology is amazingly advanced and truly sets a new standard for eye care going forward.

 What Does the OCT Do?

-The OCT is a versatile piece of equipment with various functionality.
-One of the primary uses for the OCT is detecting diseases that affect the optic nerve and macula, two of the most important structures in the eye.
+The OCT is a versatile piece tool with various functions.
+The primary use is for detecting diseases that affect the optic nerve and macula, two of the most important structures in the eye.
 For those of you that have had an exam with us in the past, our doctors have most likely showed you these structures in your fundus photos.
-The OCT goes beyond photos by allowing us to see beyond the superficial surface of what we can typically see with photos.
-This is especially important for detecting and managing eye diseases such as macular degeneration, glaucoma, and diabetic retinopathy because we can now see, to a deep and microscopic level, any abnormalities or disease.
+The OCT allows us to see beyond the superficial surface of these structures to see what is happening underneath them.
+This is especially important for detecting and managing eye diseases such as macular degeneration, glaucoma, and diabetic retinopathy because these conditions often begin beneath the surface and cause microscopic changes that would otherwise be undetectable.

 In addition to scanning the inner linings of the eye, the OCT can also scan the front surfaces to measure the thickness of your cornea and cells.
-It also helps us to ensure that contact lenses are fitted properly on the eye and allows us to know how to make tiny adjustments that could make a big difference in visual quality and comfort.
+It also helps us to ensure that contact lenses are fitted properly on the eye and allows us to make tiny adjustments that could greatly improve visual quality and comfort.

 Who Should Have an OCT Scan?